microsoft/aksworkshop/_entries/03-04 terraform iaac.md

 {% collapsible %}
 Once you have the AKS cluster deployed, you can also use Terraform to deploy Helm charts <https://www.terraform.io/docs/providers/helm/index.html>

 > **Hint** Create a seperate folder for this Terraform code.
-Terraform treats each folder entirely seperate, and this should simplify dependancies.
+Terraform treats each folder entirely seperate, and this should simplify dependencies.

 {% endcollapsible %}